kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ![](https://images.boardsource.xyz/Copy%20of%20_ergo_comparison_split.jpg)

-So, a split keyboard it is.
-But there is still one very important question: why choose the Corne over the many other split keyboards available?

 ## Why Ortholinear?

 Another concept that I came across while researching this topic was "ortholinear".
 Here, "ortho" means right-angled, and "linear" means arranged in lines.
 So, an ortholinear keyboard is one where the keys are placed in a straight grid of aligned rows and columns instead of being staggered.